apify/crawlee/README.md

     // ID of the key-value store where input and output data of this act is stored
     defaultKeyValueStoreId: String,

-    // Input data for the act, as provided by Apifier.getInput()
+    // Input data for the act as provided by Apifier.getInput()
     input: {
         body: String/Buffer,
         contentType: String,